sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

-their authentication flow using Passport.js or some other method and use the utility functions in `api-util/idToken.js` accordingly to wrap the login information into an OpenID Connect ID token that can be used to log in to a Flex marketplace.
+their authentication flow using Passport.js or some other method and use the utility functions in `api-util/idToken.js` accordingly to wrap the login information into an OpenID Connect ID token that can be used to log in to a Sharetribe marketplace.